COSC3020/theory-vs-practice-ross223/README.md

    down due to necessary computational memory.
 If other programs were running on the computer, different times would be observed because of the unaccounted external runtimes.

+## Sources

+Assel Aljazwe and egkallas were helpful in this exercise